croningp/oligoss/README.md

 - Description: list of fragment series one letter codes for fragment series that should be used in confidence calculations.
 NOTE: it is assumed that each series in this list will receive an equal weighting in confidence calculation; if this is not suitable for your chemistry, please let us know!!!

 - Options: list of valid fragment one letter codes.
-NOTE: this MUST not inclue signatures
+NOTE: this MUST not include signatures

 - Recommended: ["b", "y"] for peptides in positive mode (["y"] for peptides in negative mode)